 As a consumer we still might be disappointed – what if the apple needs to ripen still?
 We need a “degree of plant maturity” facet to cover fruit and some kinds of vegetables (shown on right as a snapshot of an ontology editor view) to which a given food product, like an apple, can be linked (via subclass or a relation like ‘has quality’).

-FoodOn works in partnership with other OBOFoundry related ontologies (see the Joint Food Ontology Workgroup) to provide vocabulary for nutrition, diet, and plant and animal agricultural rearing research.
+FoodOn works in partnership with other OBOFoundry related ontologies (see the Joint Food Ontology Workgroup) to provide vocabulary for nutritional analysis, including chemical food components which are factors in diet, health and plant and animal agricultural rearing research.
 This diagram shows a DRAFT of the emerging FoodOn structure.
 The current published design can be found here.

 - EMBL-EBI Ontology Lookup Service

 - He Group (University of Michigan Medical School) OntoBee